This is a tasty recipe that combines both coffee and rum on a marinade not only suitable for duck, but for pork as well. Planning ahead is required.

 - 1/2 teaspoon Nutmeg

-- Combine all sauce ingredients into a medium sauce pan, bring to a boil, and then turn the heat to a simmer.
+- Combine all sauce ingredients in a medium saucepan, bring to a boil, and then turn the heat to a simmer.
 Reduce the sauce by half, stirring often.

 - Remove breasts from roasting pan.
 Strain drippings from roasting pan through a sieve into your sauce ingredients pan.
 Reduce the sauce with drippings by half, stirring often.